pablo-abc/felte/packages/felte/README.md

 - `setField` is a helper function to set the data of a specific field.
 If undefined, it clears the field.
 If you set `touch` to `false` the field will not be touched with this change.
 - `validate` is a helper function that forces validation of the whole form, updating the `errors` store and touching every field.
 Similar to what happens on submit.
 - `reset` is a helper function that resets the form to its original values when the page was loaded.
+- `createSubmitHandler` is a helper function that creates a submit handler with overriden `onSubmit`, `onError` and/or `validate` functions.
+If no config is passed it uses the default configuration from `createForm`.

 > If the helper functions are called before initialization of the form, whatever you set will be overwritten.